rsyncOSX/RsyncUIdocs/content/post/Rsyncdaemon.md

 ```

 The rsync daemon has to be started on the server.
 There are several methods to automatically start the rsync daemon.
 For a test you can execute `sudo rsync --daemon` to start rsync as a daemon on the server.

-# RsyncUI setup

-There are two methods in RsyncUI to enable rsync daemon setup.
-One is to prefix the username and the second is to use a double colon.
-Both are demonstrated below.

 # Prefix username in RsyncUI